-To assess the competency of applicants for this specific skill, we created a short requirements document (a grid and calendar with custom oddities supported by the API).
+To assess the competency of applicants for this specific skill, we created a short requirements document (a grid and calendar with a few lesser known Telerik functionalities).
 Our most experienced Telerik developer coded the requirement in 45 minutes.
 We advertised the position world-wide, stating we required ONLY this single skill.
-We attracted 52 applicants on Upwork.
-After the initial interview (which involved reference checks, verification of work history and a short interview questioning Telerik code examples), the pool of applicants was short-listed to 29 due to misrepresentation (many had lied about their Telerick experience).
-Note we did not short list any of the applications based upon their hourly rate.
+We attracted 52 applicants.
+After the initial interview (which involved reference checks, verification of work history and experience with Telerik), the pool of applicants was short-listed to 29 due to misrepresentation (many had lied about their Telerick experience).
+Note we did not short list any of the candidates based upon their hourly rate.
 As you will read below, short-listing based upon their rate per hour is a critical mistake.

 Most organizations do not utilize such an intensive and elaborate vetting process to assess individual skills for each applicant.
 Why not?
-The answer is usually that the company itself does not have the knowledge to assess a candidate beyond employment verification and reference checks.
+The answer is usually that the company itself does not have the knowledge to assess a candidate beyond the common employment verification and reference checks.
 Compounding this, organizations demand a skill set scope that is far too wide, involving vastly different technologies which are different careers in their own right.
 This means you are probably hiring a person who is 70% incompetent.
 And most companies that hire freelancers do not consider the freelancer risks I identified above (for which a company can be held liable for or at the very least, you lose your job for).
 This is where we are today.

 About Gary Campbell

-Gary Campbell is the founder of Campbell Custom Software Development.
+Gary Campbell is the founder of Campbell Software, a Custom Software Development Company.
 He and his company provide commercial custom software development to USA and Canadian clients across North America.
 His developers and management have nearly 500 years of COMMERCIAL experience.
 Commercial experience is different than in-house experience.
 For example, a person who was employed by 3 companies over 10 years knows 3 tech stacks.
 But a team of commercial developers who have worked for 200 clients over 10 years have experience with 200 unique tech stacks.
 They also ramp up extremely quick and they have a much deeper and wider expertise than an in-house developer.
 To view all content at Campbell Software, view our Sitemap.